Njorda/njorda.github.io/content/posts/2023-05-29-train-a-LLM-using-kubeflow-singel-gpu.md

 ## Ingest component

-The ingests components consists of one file ingest_data.py
+The ingests components consists of one file ingest_data.py and ingests the data from huggingface and saves it to disk in short.

 ```python
 from kfp import compiler